mrserverless/serverless-golang/README.md

 # Serverless Golang

-This example uses [eawsy/aws-lambda-go-shim](https://github.com/eawsy/aws-lambda-go-shim) to:
+Simple Hello World [serverless](https://serverless.com/) application embedding a `golang` 1.8 function into a `python` runtime using [eawsy/aws-lambda-go-shim](https://github.com/eawsy/aws-lambda-go-shim).

+`aws-lambda-go-shim` takes care of:

 1. build golang binary into `$HANDLER.so`
 2. packages everything into `$PACKAGE.zip`

-And then uses [serverless](https://serverless.com/) to:
+`serverless` then takes care of:

 3. deploy function
 4. invoke function

 ## Usage
 Prior to running, you should have `go` and `docker` installed.
 Then get all the dependencies: